strainer/Fdrandom.js/readme.md

 //mixes up chars at 2 to 4 onto end of outray p.mixup(instr,outray,2,4)

-//same onto end of outstr
+//all inray mixed onto end of outstr p.mixup(inray,outstr)
-p.mixup(inray,outstr,2,4)

 var hexstr=p.mixof(instr,"0x",8)   //like mixup but mix*of*
 var decstr=p.mixof(inray,"",8,0,9) //8 of 0 to 9
+var decchr=p.mixof(inray)          //1 of 0 to 9 as an element

 //no output object will add to end of input object (inray) decstr=p.mixof(inray,8,0,9)

-//make a random uuid:
+//eg. make a random uuid:
 h=p.hot()
 UUIDv4 = h.mixof(instr,8) +
    "-" + h.mixof(instr,4) +